duongnghiephuy/community/README.md

 - htmx: https://htmx.org/ django-htmx extension is used https://github.com/adamchainz/django-htmx
 - alpine js: https://alpinejs.dev/
 - leaflet: https://leafletjs.com/ with openstreetmap as provider
 - leaflet plugin for marker rotation: https://github.com/bbecquet/Leaflet.RotatedMarker.
-This is used to provide a simple solution for overlapping markers at the same coordinates
 - fontawesome: https://fontawesome.com/ fontawesomefree django extension is used
 - plotly: for plotting graph `pip install plotly`
 - geodjango: https://docs.djangoproject.com/en/4.0/ref/contrib/gis/ It is shipped with django but further installation is necessary.
 Installation steps here use spatialite extension for sqlite on Windows 64.
 This is an alternative to geodjango official guide as I failed to replicate that.